JuliePretzlaff/JavaScriptWardrobe/README.txt

 ****The website MUST implement an array utilizing JavaScript.
 The website MUST provide feedback to the user based on the contents of the array.
 Array is used in the task of using javascript to search for and display items that match a certain season.
-Array is also used twice on the outfits index.  one button allows a user to input if they want an outdoorsy or dressy clothing for hot or cold weather the app will then pick an outfit based on their answers. third array is found in another button on the outfits index: it allows the user to input as many outfits as they want, and uses a randon number generator to select and outfit for the indecisive user.
+Array is also used twice on the outfits index:  one button allows a user to input if they want an outdoorsy or dressy clothing for hot or cold weather the app will then pick an outfit based on their answers. third array is found in second button on the outfits index: it allows the user to input as many outfits as they want, and uses a randon number generator to select and outfit for the indecisive user.

 ****The website must include your homework example JavaScript.